Chocolate Linzer Biscuits

 Here is some kitchen equipment that I use and recommend for this recipe.

-I like the sturdiness of this bowl and its 4 litre capacity means I can use it for mixing just about everything in the kitchen.
-It is also microwave, freezer and dishwasher safe.
+I like the sturdiness of this bowl and its 4-litre capacity means I can use it for mixing just about everything in the kitchen.
+It is also microwave, freezer, and dishwasher safe.

 These different size mixing bowls are really useful depending on the amount of food you are preparing.
-They also have airtight lids that fit snugly to seal and keep food fresh, so this set can be used as dry storage bowls with lids on.
-The plastic lid of the largest bowl has a removable centre.
-Where one of 3 graters can be used.
+They also have airtight lids that fit snugly to seal and keep food fresh, great for using as dry storage bowls with lids.
+The plastic lid of the largest bowl has a removable centre, where one of 3 graters can be used for grating cheese or vegetables.

 I love using these baking mats.
-They stop everything sticking to the baking tray and are really easy to clean.
+They stop everything from sticking to the baking tray and are really easy to clean.

-TIP: I highly recommend using metric measurements and a digital kitchen scale, rather than cup measurements.
-If you have ever ended up with dry, dense or crumbly baked goods, it might be because of inaccurate volume measurements, not all measuring cups are made equally.
-All my recipes on this blog are carefully developed so that you can easily recreate them in your own kitchen with success, using metric measurements.
-It is also a lot easier, less messy and you will get far better, consistent results. 🙂
+Digital kitchen scales: I highly recommend using metric measurements rather than cup measurements.
+If you have ever ended up with dry, dense, or crumbly baked goods, it might be because of inaccurate volume measurements, not all measuring cups are made equally.
+All my recipes are carefully developed so that you can easily recreate them in your own kitchen with success, using metric measurements.
+It is also a lot easier, and less messy and you will get far better, consistent results. 🙂

 If you are interested in understanding conversions, here you will find the best conversion chart.